 You know, that feeling of being crushed by doubt, fear or things not working out the way you’d hoped?

 Whitewater kayaking has been a phenomenal teacher for me in learning how to make big comebacks.
 How to not let one incident send me into a downward spiral.
 Like the the time I got stuck in a hydraulic, swam out of my kayak, bawled my eyes out, then got back in my boat and proceeded to win a race.

 Or the time I took my first paddling instructor certification course as a Class IV paddler (I thought) and only got certified as a flatwater instructor.
 I chose to let that light a fire under me and I proceeded to practice and refine my skills so much that 3 years later I made the Canadian National Freestyle Team.

 Another woman flipped, missed her roll and swam out of her kayak twice early on.
-She then ran the hardest rapid on the river with ease and success, even flipping and rolling herself back up successfully.
+After some coaching she proceeded to run the hardest rapid on the river with ease and success, even flipping and rolling herself back up successfully.

 If you want to create drama in your life and dive headfirst into a downward spiral of negativity and self-doubt, then keep buying into the story you’re telling yourself about the situation.

 For example, if I swim out of my kayak, I could go down the path of telling myself that I suck as a kayaker and that everyone thinks I suck.
 Or maybe I blame the river or the conditions.
 That’s all story.
 What happened is that I swam out of my kayak.
 That’s it.
 Nothing more, nothing less.

 If I’m feeling pinched financially I could go into a story about not being a successful entrepreneur and tell myself I should stop trying and get a day job.
 Or, I could look at my numbers and accept that things are tight in that moment.
 That’s all, nothing more, nothing less.
 That frees me up to focus on what I can do to generate greater impact in the world and greater income.